ruuvi/ruuvi-sensor-protocols/README.md

 This specification is designed to offer simple and flexible way to broadcast different kind of sensor values in an [Eddystone-URL](https://github.com/google/eddystone/tree/master/eddystone-url) frame.
 Possible usage scenario would be:

-RuuviTag sensor beacon broadcasts an Eddystone-URL frame.
-The URL could be something like `http://ruu.vi#53WG3vW`.
-Once user clicks the link, **ruu.vi** website decodes the value `53WG3vW` and shows the data in a human-readable format.
+RuuviTag sensor beacon broadcasts a URL address in an Eddystone-URL frame: `http://ruu.vi#53WG3vW`.
+Once user visit the link, **ruu.vi** website decodes the value `53WG3vW` and shows the data in a human-readable format.

 The Eddystone-URL frame broadcasts the URL using a compressed encoding format, but this specification is only about the sensor readings.